 From 4th October 2017, Universal Credit Full Service applies two postcode areas within the Glasgow City Council boundary.
 This means that all households in postcodes G71 7 and G76 9 and from 4th April 2018, households in postcode G69 0 who would otherwise have claimed Income Support, Job Seekers Allowance (Income Based), Employment Support Allowance (Income Based), Working Tax Credit, Child Tax Credit or Housing Benefit , should apply for Universal Credit.

-At the present time families with more than two children, who have not been in receipt of Universal Credit within the previous six months, will not be able to claim Universal Credit.
+Until January 2019, families with more than two children will not be able to make a new claim to Universal Credit.
 Families with more than two children should continue to claim legacy benefits as appropriate i.e. Housing Benefit, Jobseekers Allowance, Employment Support Allowance, Working Tax Credit and Child Tax Credit.